US man could get prison for review of Thailand hotel

 In an earlier statement for the media, he said he has lost his teaching job and fears going to prison.
 He was arrested earlier this month and freed on 100,000 baht ($3,160) bail after being jailed for two nights.
 His next court date is Oct.
 6.

-The hotel, on Koh Chang, an island about 300 kilometers (185 miles) east of Bangkok, charged in its own statement Tuesday that Barnes had only himself to blame for refusing to retract his reviews on travel sites before the hotel lodged its legal complaints against him.
+The hotel, on Koh Chang, an island about 300 kilometers (185 miles) southeast of Bangkok, charged in its own statement Tuesday that Barnes had only himself to blame for refusing to retract his reviews on travel sites before the hotel lodged its legal complaints against him.

 According to the hotel, Barnes and a friend brought an alcoholic beverage to dinner at the hotel’s restaurant on June 27.
 When told there was a 500 baht ($16) corkage fee, they complained, and after some negotiation with the food and beverage director, were allowed to pour from their own bottle without paying extra.